Fort Bonifacio Tenement: Basketball and art culture

 The Tenement and its central basketball court has been featured in popular culture such as being one of the playing venues in the video game NBA Live 19 and being the "inspiration" for the Nike shoe line Nike Hyperdunk 2017.
 Residents began painting murals on their basketball court as part of their effort to resist eviction.
+The latest reportedly painted mural at the Tenement was inaugurated on August 3, 2024 by NBA players Julius Randle and Terance Mann.